 Two cases can be considered for the radiolysis of IERs, differentiating whether radiolysis occurs in the presence of water or under dry conditions.
 It is also worth mentioning that so-called "dry" resins still contain interstitial water in their structure.
-Knowledge regarding the behaviour of ion-exchange resins described in the rest of the document refers to resins formed of a polystyrene skeleton.

-2.6.1 Radiolytic degradation of "dry" IERs
+2.6.1 Radiolytic degradation of "dry" polystyrene backbone IERs